railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

     a bill of materials.

 By putting a bill of materials on its own line, you can also implement substitute products.
-You set the bill of materials to type ``Assembly`` to make the substitution transparent and to prevent Open ERP from proposing an intermediate production order.
+You set the bill of materials to type ``Assembly`` to make the substitution transparent and to prevent OpenERP from proposing an intermediate production order.

 Manufacturing
 =============

-Once the bills of materials have been defined, Open ERP becomes capable of automatically deciding on the manufacturing route depending on the needs of the company.
+Once the bills of materials have been defined, OpenERP becomes capable of automatically deciding on the manufacturing route depending on the needs of the company.

 Production orders can be proposed automatically by the system depending on several criteria